-Subsequent to the end of the period, the Company reported that its partner Paradigm Metals Limited ("Paradigm") had intersected 13.69 metres averaging a grade of 18.38% graphitic carbon from diamond core drilling at the Pedra Preta target.
-Paradigm completed eight shallow drill holes at Pedra Preta (one of twelve targets so far identified on the property), all of which encountered graphitic carbon ("Cg") mineralisation of varying widths and grades, the highlights of which are:
+The Canindé Graphite Project comprises 15,614 hectares of exploration licenses accessible on paved highways from the Ceará State Capital, Fortaleza.
+The high-grade and disseminated flake graphite occurrences are hosted within gently dipping schistose rocks and shear zones developed within a complex of felsic gneisses with local meta-sedimentary schist enclaves.
+During the period the Company reported that its partner Paradigm Metals Limited ("Paradigm") had intersected 13.69 metres averaging a grade of 18.38% graphitic carbon from diamond core drilling at the Pedra Preta target.
+Paradigm completed eight shallow drill holes at Pedra Preta (one of twelve targets so far identified on the property), all of which encountered graphitic carbon ("Cg") mineralisation of varying widths and grades (see Company news release of June 23, 2015 for details).
+Paradigm has advised the Company that it plans to conduct geophysical surveys, additional surface exploration and a detailed review of the domestic end user market to confirm demand for flake graphite and identify potential off-take and industry partners.